Efficiency of stochastic coordinate proximal gradient methods on nonseparable composite optimization: Conclusions

 \section{Conclusions}

 In this paper we have designed stochastic coordinate proximal gradient methods for composite optimization problems having the objective function formed as a sum of two terms, one smooth and the second possibly nonconvex and nonseparable.
 We have provided probabilistic worst-case complexity analysis for our stochastic coordinate descent method in convex and nonconvex settings, in particular we have proved high-probability bounds on the number of iterations before a given optimality is achieved.
 To the best of our knowledge, this work is the first proposing a pure stochastic coordinate descent algorithm which is supported by global efficiency estimates for general classes of nonseparable composite optimization problems.
-The preliminary numerical results have also confirmed the efficiency of our algorithm.
-It will be interesting to investigate whether this type of method can be applied to also solve composite problems with $\psi$ nonsmooth.
+The numerical results on random and real data have also confirmed the efficiency of our algorithm.